getporter/porter/docs/content/resources.md

 case both ARM and Terraform.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LxRvKg3egPc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Porter Bundle with K3D, Helm3 and Brigade by Nuno Do Carmo
+Nuno Do Carmo demonstrates how to use Porter and CNAB to install Brigade on a new Kubernetes cluster using k3d and Helm.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9egipQjUgD0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Porter: An Opinionated CNAB Authoring Experience